aaronlumsden/vue-currency-format/README.md

 Then include it in your main vue file.

 ```
-import VueCurrencyFormat from '@/components/vue-currency-format'
+import VueCurrencyFormat from 'vue-currency-format'
 Vue.use(VueCurrencyFormat);
 ```

 You can also include some global options.

 ```
-import VueCurrencyFormat from '@/components/vue-currency-format'
+import VueCurrencyFormat from 'vue-currency-format'

 Vue.use(VueCurrencyFormat,{
     local: 'en',